A demon witch from another world comes to conquer.

 The smoke curled outward as ghouls rose from the pavement.

 The crowd cried out in awe, applauded, and held their phones forward to record and upload onto the internet.
 The poor stupid innocents thought it was all a show.
 That didn’t last long.
 Screams sent chills through me, as the ghouls, galloping like apes, slashed and bit into the crowd.
-Ruth, DiMaggio, Jackson, Gibson, and Williams, were all swinging away.
+Ruth, DiMaggio, Shoeless Joe, Gibson, and Williams, were all swinging away.
 Puffs of dust marked the places where the ghouls met their end.

 We were getting the upper hand until the witch attacked us.